austinaohara/austinaohara.github.io/README.md

 ## About Me

-I currently work as a Senior Quality Technician at Computech International, where I work with inspection processes, quality control documentation, dimensional inspection, and CMM-related workflows.
+I currently work as a **Senior Quality Technician at Computech International**, where I work with inspection processes, quality control documentation, dimensional inspection, and CMM-related workflows.

-Alongside my professional work, I am a full-time student at Farmingdale State College, where I am continuing to build my skills in software development, databases, project design, and application development.
+I am also a **full-time student at Farmingdale State College**, where I am continuing to build my skills in software development, databases, project design, and application development.

 My background gives me a mix of hands-on quality experience and technical software knowledge, which I try to bring into the projects I build.